MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 ## Exploitation

-The process of taking adavantage of target vulnerabilties to get remote access in target system and leaverage access to perform malicious action in target system.
+The process of taking advantage of target vulnerabilities to get remote access in the target system and leverage access to perform malicious activities in the target system.

-Having found vulnerabilities in target system now proceed to to exploit them.
+Having found vulnerabilities in the target system now proceed to exploit them.

-Using Metasploit to exploit target vulnerability and get meterpreter shell.
+Using Metasploit to exploit target vulnerability and get a meterpreter shell.

 **Using previous findings now we will exploit them in metasploit**

-Suppose you found that target is running apache tomcat 5.5 server.
+Suppose you found that the target is running apache tomcat 5.5 server.

 Search for exploit available on exploit-db